 The electric grid is vital to our everyday lives.
 It is fundamental for the health, safety, and well-being of our communities, and provides the platform for our economy and our societal and technological advances.
 SERC’s mission is to reduce risks to the reliability and security of the electric grid (also known as the bulk power system), not only for today but also for the future.
 To achieve this mission, we maintain a diverse team of experts across numerous disciplines in order to address the complex, evolving, and dynamic challenges facing the grid.
 Our team also partners with the best and brightest individuals from both the power industry and the federal government to understand and address the challenges facing the grid.
 These key partnerships make our work more informed, pragmatic, responsive, and impactful.

-The Program Manager, Cyber Security is responsible for providing leadership, project management, technical expertise, and analysis in support of SERC initiatives to assist members and registered entities to promote the security and the reliability of the Bulk Power System.
+The Program Manager, Critical Infrastructure Protection is responsible for providing leadership, project management, technical expertise, and analysis in support of SERC initiatives to assist members and registered entities to promote the security and the reliability of the Bulk Power System.
 Many of the Department’s deliverables are completed by leading subject matter experts from the SERC registered entities through the SERC stakeholder/standing committee structure.
 DUTIES AND RESPONSIBILITIES: